jacobfranco/app/README.md

 Intellectual Property of Jacob Franco and Blake Tolley

-This repository is considered private except for if you are hiring Jacob for a software development role.
+This repository is considered private except for if you are a recruiter linked here from a job application.

 ---